|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Stone Forest and Kunming

 This morning we drive to the Stone Forest to view the strange rock pinnacles that resemble trees.
 In the afternoon we explore a Sani minority village.
-After dinner we attend a performance that highlights Yunnan provinces' ethnic minorities.
-Overnight in Kunming.
+After dinner we attend a performance that highlights Yunnan province's ethnic minorities.

 Day 3: Western Hills and Kunming

-In the morning, we head out to the Western Hills a few miles outside the city.
+In the morning, we head out to the Western Hills, a few miles outside the city.
 The hills are set on the shores of Lake Dianchi.
-We follow the pathway that takes us through a series of famous temples built on the hillside, some of which are carved into the side of the cliff and are filled with sculptures and grottoes.
+We follow the pathway that takes us through a series of famous temples built on the hillside, some of which are carved into the side of the cliff and are filled with sculptures and grottos.

 Day 4: Dali, Lake Erhai, Three Pagodas

 Our day begins with a boat cruise on Lake Erhai.
-We stop at Golden Shuttle Island to see the local seafood market.
-In the afternoon we take the Cangshan Ropeway (chairlift) for a birds eye view of Dali and the lake far below and then visit the only Catholic Church in Old Town with a history of over 100 years.
-Overnight in Dali.
+We stop at a small fishing island to see the local seafood market.
+In the afternoon we take the Cangshan Ropeway (chairlift) for a birds-eye view of Dali and the lake far below and then visit the only Catholic church in Old Town with a history of over 100 years.

 Day 6: To Shaxi

 Today we continue exploring the beauty of Dali.
 Our first stop is Xizhou, where we admire the distinctive Bai architecture, characterized by open courtyards, surrounded by rooms and walls that reflect the light into the surrounding rooms.
-We also stroll through a local market and visit a family "tye dye" workshop in nearby Zhoucheng.
-The Bai are renowned for their impressive "tye dye" skills.
-In the afternoon, we arrive at Shaxi, a small but beautiful village which played a major role in the ancient TEA HORSE route to Tibet.
-Overnight in Shaxi.
+We also stroll through a local market and visit a family "tie dye" workshop in nearby Zhoucheng.
+The Bai are renowned for their impressive "tie dye" skills.
+In the afternoon, we arrive at Shaxi.

 Day 10: Mingyomg Glacier, Feilai Temple

-Day 11: Explore the Tibetan-Himalayan Region, return to Shangri-La
+Day 11: Explore the Himalayan Region, Return to Shangri-La

 Day 12: To Lijiang, Tiger Leaping Gorge